EmI-85/EmI-85/README.md

 - 👋 Hi, I’m Emiliya!
-- 👀 I’m interested in programming with C# and Python and QA testing.
+- 👀 I’m interested in programming with C# and Quality Assurance Testing.
 - 🌱 I’m currently studying Software Quality Assurance (QA) @ SoftUni.
 - 🔎 I’m looking to collaborate on QA projects.
 - 📬 You can reach me at emiliya.kirina@gmail.com